alpersonalwebsite/react/Unit-Tests.md

 }
 ```

-Note: At the moment I´m writing this tuto the last Jest version is 23.4.1, however, react-scripts is locked at 20.0.4 so other will not work.
+Note: At the moment I´m writing this tutorial the last Jest version is 23.4.1, however, react-scripts is locked at 20.0.4 so other will not work.

 We are going to create **src/tempPolyfills.js**